McLean High School: Demographics

-Due to the school's growing enrollment, which has increased by over 550 students since 2006, the Fairfax County School Board adopted a boundary change in February 2021 to move some of McLean's students to Langley High School, which received a significant expansion during the school's recent renovation.
+Due to the school's growing enrollment, which had increased by over 550 students since 2006, the Fairfax County School Board adopted a boundary change in February 2021 to move some of McLean's students to Langley High School, which received a significant expansion during the school's recent renovation.
 The boundary change is being phased in gradually and will not take full effect until the 2025–26 school year, when all students from the reassigned neighborhoods will be attending Langley.
-While FCPS relocated a temporary modular to the McLean campus in 2021, McLean remains one of FCPS's most overcrowded high schools; FCPS has not funded a permanent addition to the school.
+While FCPS relocated a temporary modular to the McLean campus in 2021, McLean remains one of FCPS' most overcrowded high schools, and FCPS has declined to fund a permanent addition to the school.

 Curriculum

 McLean High School is a fully-accredited high school based on Virginia's Standards of Learning tests.
-The average SAT score for McLean's Class of 2021 was 1295 (including both Critical Reading and Writing and Math), the second-highest among Fairfax County's 25 high and secondary schools.
-In addition, the Class of 2022 at McLean had the second-highest number of National Merit Semifinalists of any high school in Fairfax County, behind only Thomas Jefferson High School for Science and Technology, and the participation and success rates of McLean students on Advanced Placement exams typically are among the highest in Fairfax County Public Schools.
+The average SAT score for McLean's Class of 2024 was 1308 (including both Critical Reading and Writing and Math), the second-highest among Fairfax County's 25 high and secondary schools.
+In addition, the Classes of 2022, 2023, and 2024 at McLean had the second-highest number of National Merit Semifinalists of any high school in Fairfax County, behind only Thomas Jefferson High School for Science and Technology, and the participation and success rates of McLean students on Advanced Placement exams typically are among the highest in Fairfax County Public Schools.

 Extracurricular activities

+Quiz Bowl

+McLean Quiz Bowl won the Class 6 VHSL State Championship in 2020 and 2024 and has finished as State Runners-Up in 2017, 2018, 2022, and 2023.
+The team has had three top 50 finishes at the NAQT High School National Championship Tournament finishing in 24th place in 2022 and 33rd in 2023.
+They also won the Washington DC Region It's Academic championship in 2022 and 2023.

+The Highlander

+McLean also has an award-winning newspaper, The Highlander.
+In 2006, it was inducted into the high school newspaper Hall of Fame after ten consecutive years of being an "All American".
+Since the paper's first publication, it has gone from a newspaper format to a news magazine format.
+In 2012, the newspaper also launched a website publication, The Highlander Online.